etfrer-yi/Song-And-Music-ExtJS/README.md

 Clicking on any of the checkboxes on the rightmost column will DELETE that record.

-All basic CRUD endpoints are done in NestJS.
+All basic CRUD endpoints are done in NestJS (the associated SongAndMusic NestJS repository at https://github.com/etfrer-yi/Song-And-Music-NestJS-).
+The UI is accomplished through ExtJS (this repository).